Signs of Child Sexual Abuse

 When you retain a caring and dedicated sexual abuse attorney at Cordisco & Saile LLC, we will identify how the church, school, or other facility failed your child and ensure you and your child receive the compensation you deserve.
 The pain of child sexual abuse sometimes never goes away, and derelict organizations should have to pay dearly for the harm they allowed.

 Our client testimonials show that our attorneys will always stand by your side throughout your case until we achieve the case results you deserve.
-We will work hard to procure a generous settlement, but if the responsible parties fail to take responsibility, we are always ready and willing to fight for you in court.
+We will work hard to procure a generous settlement for your child sex abuse claim, but if the responsible parties fail to take responsibility, we are always ready and willing to fight for you in court.

 We serve all of Pennsylvania with offices in the following locations: